 - 1/4 cup toasted pine nuts (for garnish)

 - 1/2 bunch flat leaf Italian parsley or basil leaves (picked through)

 - a good squeeze of lemon juice

-Heat up 3 tbsp of the olive soil in an enameled cast iron pot on medium low flame.
+Heat up 3 tbsp of the olive oil in an enameled cast iron pot on medium low flame.
 Sauté the onion with a pinch of sea salt until softened and begins to get a little color.
-Add the red pepper flakes, bay leaf and garlic and sauté an addition two minutes making sure not to burn the garlic.
+Add the red pepper flakes, bay leaf and garlic and sauté an additional minute making sure not to burn the garlic.
 Stir in the purred roasted peppers.

 Transfer the canned tomatoes to a bowl and using your hands crush them into rustic chunks and add them to the soup pot.
 Stir and pour in the water.
 Bring to a gentle simmer and partially cover with a lid.

 Allow the soup to cook gently for about 45 minutes until the flavors have married and desired consistency is achieved.
 Adjust seasonings to your taste with sea salt.
 Serve hot with the reserved pepper pieces and drizzles of pesto.
 Garnish with the toasted pine nuts, fresh parsley and basil.